NCL Home > Documentation > Language

 _FillValue = 0

-A note about _FillValue = 0: this is perfectly allowed for all calculations and plots except for contour plots.
-This is a low-level graphics issue.
+A note about _FillValue = 0: this is allowed, but not recommended.
+It will not work for contour plots; this is a low-level graphics issue.